StarkYello/redfin/write-up.md

 - We can conduct integration testings on the API calls.
 - Given we are under the scenario of serving millions of concurrent users, we should negotiate a custom API throttle threshold with Socrata to suit our throughput needs.
-- We should store the Socrata access key along with any other static secrets. into a secured remote location, then encrypt the key access with a key management service, such as AWS KMS.
+- We should store the Socrata access key along with any other static secrets into a secured remote location, then encrypt the key access with a key management service, such as AWS KMS.
  Setting up a periodically key rotation with Socrata would also be ideal.
 - Since the purpose of the app is to serve data without any heavy computation,